iansinnott/zazu/docs/_documentation/plugins.md

 instance if you installed `tinytacoteam/zazu-template` it would be located in `~/.zazu/plugins/tinytacoteam/zazu-template` and if you have GIT installed locally, this will have `origin` setup.
-Once you make your changes you can tell Zazu to `Reload Configuration` to see your change appear in Zazu.
+Once you make your changes you can tell Zazu to `Reload Configuration` to see your changes appear in Zazu.

+It is a convention that plugins start with the name `zazu-`.
+For example if you are making a plugin that tells you sports ball stats, you could name it `zazu-sports-ball`.

 ## Plugin Overview